 We often see multiple types of roof ventilation for one attic.
 Most of the time, this is not productive, as a ridge vent will compete with a solar fan, or a roof turbine will detract from a ridge vent.
 You should not mix active and passive ventilation systems.
 Also, an active roof vent should not be within 10-20 feet of a passive vent, if you decide to add or change your attic ventilation.

 Air is like water or electricity—it’s going to take the path of least resistance.
 We want air to be drawn up through your soffit vents: the vents right under the eaves of your house.
 These vents allow air to flow into your attic.
 If you have a turbine right next to a ridge vent, the turbine won’t be pulling air into your attic from the soffit vents.
-Instead, they might be trying to cycle the air back and forth between each other.
+Instead, they might try to cycle the air back and forth between each other.
 That doesn’t ventilate the attic!

-What If We Already Have a Ridge Vent or Turbines?
+What if We Already Have a Ridge Vent or Turbines?

 If your roof already has a ridge vent and you want to add a solar fan, we would most likely block off the inside of the ridge vent.
 The vent will still be there aesthetically, but we will block off the air flow so that the solar fan will pull the air in from your soffit vents.
 When adding a solar fan, we will likely look to replace an existing passive vent or roof turbine.
 We would look to block off any other roof vents within the 10-20 foot range, preventing the “cycling of air” at the roof level.

 If you have any other questions or want to discuss ways to keep your attic cool this summer, give us a call!